-To become fluent you must start with basic Spanish conversation.
+To become fluent, you must start with a basic Spanish conversation.

-Did you know that Spanish is spoken by more that 500 million people in the world?
+Did you know Spanish is spoken by over 500 million people globally?

-When I first started learning Spanish back in 2014.
-I knew nothing in Spanish other than basic hola, adios, por favor, gracias.
-Not to mention, starting with basic Spanish conversation made me realise how bad my english was.
+When I first started learning Spanish back in 2014, I knew nothing other than the Spanish basics such as: hola, adios, por favor, gracias.

-For me, deciding to learn Spanish planted seeds of interest of new and different cultures in my mind.
-Not just the idea of saying thank you in Spanish.
+For me, deciding to learn Spanish in Latin America planted seeds of interest in new and different cultures in my mind, not just the idea of saying thank you in Spanish.

-Then I came to the conclusion I was more interested in talking about the things I would normally talk about in English thus speaking and memorising those words everyday in Spanish.
+Later, I came to the conclusion that I was more interested in talking about things I’d say daily in English.
+From there, I started speaking and memorizing those ‘everyday English words’ but in Spanish.

 Use everyday language

-I decided I would use some of these everyday things “I say” for the basis of a basic Spanish conversation.
-The point being here, rather than searching for the most common Spanish phrases, I started to write down phrases that were common in my everyday conversation dialog.
+I decided I would use some of these everyday things “I say” as the basis of a basic Spanish conversation.
+For talking to locals on my travels.

-So, instead of skimming thick exercise books and thinking to myself how do I say “I don’t know in Spanish” again, I add some of the own vocabulary into the mix.
+Instead of skimming exercise books and thinking, how do I say “I don’t know in Spanish?”
+Again; I’d pepper my own vocabulary into the mix.

-Let’s take a look 5 benefits of Studying and practicing Spanish daily:
+See these 5 benefits of studying and practicing Spanish daily:

 5 reasons to practice Spanish daily

-These are just some of the benefits I’ve received by learning how to have a conversation in Spanish.
-At the beginning I would never have thought that learning Spanish would lead to any of those points.
-But this is what happens when you start to ask more questions in Spanish.
+I never thought learning Spanish would lead to any of those points, but this is what happens when you ask more questions in Spanish.

 Speaking with Natives and Locals

-What I did eventually was pick a region in which I liked the Spanish.
+What I eventually did was to pick a region in which I liked the Spanish.
 It could be for practical or personal reasons, you can choose.
-For example I recommend you follow the Spanish from one of the following countries if you’re a beginner.

 Basic Spanish Conversation

-The key thing for you to be able to start with basic Spanish sentences, vocabulary and phrases, is to get talking.
-There are tons of Spanish Conversation textbooks and even apps.
-I mention some of the one I use in my growth report however they don’t help with real-time Spanish conversation per se.
+There are tons of Spanish Conversation textbooks, online tools and amazing apps.
+I mention some of the ones I use in my growth report; however, they don’t help with real-time Spanish conversation per se.

-Let’s be real… It will turn you into a target for street urchins to harass you for whatever ever peso they can get.
+Let’s be real… bad Gringo Spanish will turn you into a target for street urchins to harass you for whatever peso they can get.

 Now, let’s take a look at some of the basic phrases you might use in a Spanish conversation for beginners to get you thinking.